 There are times when children being supported by the CHADCHADThe Child Health and DisabilityDisabilityA physical or mental impairment that has a substantial and long-term negative effect on an individual’s ability to do normal daily activities.
 (CHAD) team provides tailored, focused support for families where there is a child with a severe disability, to empower the family to function effectively.
 Team come into the care of the LA under Section 20 or a Care Order.
 This is when they move into foster care or a residential placement subject to parents signing section 20.

-When a young person with complex health needs and disabilities becomes looked after to the LA, the Virtual School will monitor and support the child and their education provision as detailed previously.
+When a child or young person with complex health needs and disabilities comes into care, the Virtual School will monitor and support them and their education provision in partnership with the CHADCHADThe Child Health and DisabilityDisabilityA physical or mental impairment that has a substantial and long-term negative effect on an individual’s ability to do normal daily activities.
+(CHAD) team provides tailored, focused support for families where there is a child with a severe disability, to empower the family to function effectively. team.
 However, although the statutory requirement for PEP meetings is relevant, in carrying out their role, the Virtual School are mindful of the pressures that families of children and young people with complex needs face and make every effort to minimise the number of meetings required by combining meetings with those requested by other professionals.